 - NBBB: brilliant commentary does not necessarily involve any research, or reading of secondary sources (i.e. criticism/commentary written by others, books, journal articles).
 It can be done entirely from first principles: that is, the combination of a primary text, your good reading, and pure reason.

-If, however, one is submitting a piece of writing as a wholly original piece of research (this would be the case for projects and for other kinds of writing, including in 300-level courses and above…), one should check who has written what on the same topic, and cite those who have come to the same conclusions as oneself.
-This is partly out of basic human civilised politeness, responsibility, mutual respect between authors, and remember that copying others is cheating.
+If one is submitting a piece of writing as a wholly original piece of research (this is obviously the case for projects and research papers, but also and perhaps less obviously for other kinds of written assignment), one should check who has written what on the same topic, and cite those who have come to the same conclusions as oneself.
+This is partly out of basic human civilised politeness, responsibility, mutual respect between authors; it is partly because copying others is cheating, as appropriating their work for yourself is stealing from them.
 Imitation is the finest form of flattery: but unless it’s attributed, it’s theft.